 Kate CHERNAVINABanned!
 Marketing Terms You Can’t Use In China

-WeWork, a shared workspace brand from New York, has confirmed its official partnership with HI-COM as its LSP.
+WeWork, a shared workspace brand from New York, has confirmed its official partnership with HI-COM as its Language Service Providers.
 HI-COM is now one of WeWork’s language partners, providing multilingual translation and a wide range of other language services.

 How to prepare your prenup in China.
 We have prepared this article to clear up any doubts you may have relating to prenuptial agreements and the legalization of prenups signed in China.
 Starting a family with a foreigner is of course very exciting, but legally speaking, things may not always run so smoothly.
 And when it comes to preparing a prenuptial agreement or ‘prenup’ (also called a marriage contract), it may cast a few negative shadows in the minds of those planning to tie the knot.

-Kate CHERNAVINAPreparing your prenup for foreign marriages in China
+Kate CHERNAVINAPreparing your Wedding Contract for foreign marriages in China

 It is fair to say that the quality of translations generated by the free Google Translate machine translation service has come a long way in the last few years, so much so that many professional translators and freelancers consider it as a useful and even reliable resource when working on their translation projects.
 But to what extent can it be used with great confidence?
 This article will highlight some of the benefits and the limitations of using Google Translate for both personal and professional use, and the situations in which using the tool should be either avoided or at least approached with great caution.